 Global Restriction of Hazardous Substances (RoHS) compliance

-All Microsoft hardware products comply with the applicable restricted substance requirements of the European Union’s Restriction of the use of certain Hazardous Substances in Electrical and Electronic Equipment (RoHS) Directive (2002/95/EC) as amended by the EU RoHS Recast Directive (2011/65/EU).
+All Microsoft’s hardware products are designed to comply with the applicable restricted substance requirements of the European Union’s Restriction of the use of certain Hazardous Substances in Electrical and Electronic Equipment (RoHS) Directive (2002/95/EC) as amended by the EU RoHS Recast Directive (2015/863/EU).
 The EU RoHS Recast requires self-declaration to RoHS restrictions through the Declaration of Conformity (DoC) process and CE marking.
-Download a Declaration of Conformity for a Microsoft product.

-By ensuring that Microsoft hardware products meet EU RoHS requirements, Microsoft also achieves compliance with other countries’ laws that duplicate the RoHS Directive’s substance restrictions for electronic devices, including China Management Methods for Controlling Pollution by Electronic Information Products, Korea Enforcement Ordinance on the Recycling of Electrical and Electronic Equipment and Vehicles Act 2007, Taiwan RoHS Regulation (CNS 15663), Japan’s Law for Promotion of Effective Utilization of Resources, and California’s Electronic Waste Recycling Act (SB20/SB50).
+By designing Microsoft hardware products to meet EU RoHS requirements, Microsoft also achieves compliance with other countries’ laws that duplicate the RoHS Directive’s substance restrictions for a similar scope of covered products, including, but not limited to, China Management Methods for Controlling Pollution by Electronic Information Products, Korea Enforcement Ordinance on the Recycling of Electrical and Electronic Equipment and Vehicles Act 2007, Taiwan RoHS Regulation, Japan’s Law for Promotion of Effective Utilization of Resources, and California’s Electronic Waste Recycling Act.

 EU REACH compliance

 The European Union’s Regulation on the Registration, Evaluation, Authorization and Restriction of Chemicals (REACH) (2006/1907/EC) entered into force on June 1, 2007.
 Pursuant to Article 33, Microsoft communicates information regarding Substances of Very High Concern (SVHC) that are contained in articles in a concentration above 0.1% by weight to its customers and to consumers, upon request.
-Microsoft actively monitors the European Chemical Agency’s SVHC candidate list on an ongoing basis and restricts SVHCs that have been added to the ECHA authorization list through the H00594 specification.
+Microsoft actively monitors the European Chemical Agency’s SVHC candidate list and restricts SVHCs that have been added to the ECHA authorization list.

 We proactively evaluate substances based on a scientific approach and the precautionary principle and phase out substances from the entire product range when feasible and environmentally preferable alternative materials are available.
 When a new substance is restricted by law or Microsoft policy, we are able to quickly identify the components containing the substance along with the related suppliers by simply searching our database of full material declarations.